Boosting Marine Conservation Efforts Through Improving Community Health

 Velondriake, southwest Madagascar

-In an effort to protect marine biodiversity and sustain traditional fisheries along the southwest Madagascan coast, Blue Ventures, an international nongovernmental organization, is working with local communities to establish locally managed marine areas (LMMAs); networks encompassing temporary fishery closures; permanent marine reserves, and designated aquaculture zones.
-More than 750 km2 of marine, coastal, and terrestrial area is covered by the LMMA, serving nearly 8,000 people.
+In an effort to protect marine biodiversity and sustain traditional fisheries along the southwest Madagascan coast, Blue Ventures, an international nongovernmental organization, is working with local communities to establish locally managed marine areas (LMMAs).
+These are networks encompassing temporary fishery closures and permanent marine reserves.
+683 km² of marine, coastal, and terrestrial area is covered by the LMMA, serving about 5,051 people.
 They decided to call this LMMA ‘Velondriake’, which means ‘to live with the sea’.

-For these conservation efforts to be successful, it was clear that alternative income sources were needed to reduce fishing pressure.
-Community-based aquaculture – seaweed and sea cucumber farming – was therefore developed with private sector partners, in order to provide coastal communities with a viable alternative means of income generation.
+It was also clear that alternative income sources were needed to reduce fishing pressure.
+Community-based aquaculture, incorporating seaweed and sea cucumber farming, was therefore established with private sector partners, in order to provide coastal communities with a viable, alternative means of income generation.

 How successful has it been?

-Lessons Learned and Recommendations
+Lessons learned and recommendations

 Blue Ventures’ integrated, holistic and rights-based approach to marine conservation is an efficient way of fostering community engagement while responding to their most urgent socio-economic needs thus enabling them to sustainably manage their natural resources.
 Addressing the various interconnected needs such as health, livelihoods, gender issues, vulnerability to climate change and others allows for optimizing impact which can be felt in decades to come.
 It is therefore important to appreciate the interconnected nature of human needs and how addressing them in an integrated manner can contribute to better community outcomes and impact as opposed to addressing them in silos or individual programs.

 The H-E approach can foster greater community resilience